Symptoms

 First of all try to reproduce the issues using ImpactControlCenter or multiple instances of ImpactControlCenter with the same settings (or at least almost the same) as your application.
 Depending on that:

-2. Check if your application sometimes blocks a lot of request objects because of extensive image processing so the driver has no more buffers to capture into.
+- Check if your application sometimes blocks a lot of request objects because of extensive image processing so the Impact Acquire framework has no more buffers to capture into.

-3. Check if queuing and retrieving buffers from the Impact Acquire driver in your application actually works as expected by checking for error codes returned from the various imageRequestXYZ functions.
+- Check if queuing and retrieving buffers from the Impact Acquire framework in your application actually works as expected by checking for error codes returned from the various imageRequestXYZ functions.

-• Look for updated NIC or Impact Acquire drivers.
+- Look for updated NIC device driver or the Impact Acquire package.